-This chapter answers parts from Section B(ii) of the 2017 CICM Primary Syllabus, which expects the exam candidate to "Describe absorption and factors that will influence it".
-Of the factors that will influence it, some of the most important surely must be the characteristics of the drug and the membranes which it must cross on its way to its site of action.
+This chapter answers parts from Section B(ii) of the 2023 CICM Primary Syllabus, which expects the exam candidate to "Describe the absorption of drugs and factors that influence this".
+Of the factors that will influence this, some of the most important surely must be the characteristics of the drug and the membranes which it must cross on its way to its site of action.

 The discussion of this specific topic has never taken place in the CICM Primary Exam, but it may well arise at some stage in some sort of a viva setting.
 Any discussion of drug absorption from any site is going to have to start with the discussion of these issues.
 Moreover the topic touches on some fundamental concepts which are probably going to be common with cell physiology, particularly where transport of molecules in and out of cells is concerned.

 The official textbook of the college (Pharmacokinetics Made Easy by Birkett) barely touches on this subject; on page 45 "physico-chemical properties" are mentioned in a table discussing the factors which influence absorption, but otherwise nothing further is said.
 Goodman & Gilman's textbook however has a whole section dedicated to "Physicochemical Factors in Transfer of Drugs Across Membranes", which serves as the major inspiration for this revision chapter.
 For the reader with institutional access, nothing beats Schanker's 1962 classic article in terms of sheer exhaustive detail.
 They don't write 'em like that any more.

 This subject matter is vaguely reminiscent of early school-level biology.
 Painful recollections of textbooks may be elicited by childish diagrams, such as the following:

 In summary, there are only a few ways for a drug to make its way through a living organism: